Mirror and Prism Methods

 This stereo of Christmas candy illustrates typical results.
 Depth is exaggerated.

-The supermacro, for very short baseline macro stereos. |
+short baseline macro stereos.

 [Jan 15, 2010] I've not seen this design elsewhere, but it builds upon standard techniques used in reflective 3d adapters.
 The previous half-silvered mirror trick can be adapted to most any standard stereo camera, like the 50s film stereo cameras, or the digital Fuji 3d camera.
 While the half silvered mirror device above required two synchronized cameras, this one takes advantage of the fact that stereo cameras already are two cameras with synchronized functions.